jenndiaz/jenndiaz/README.md

-# 👩🏼‍💻 I am a Full Stack Software Developer based in Denver Colorado 🏔
+# 👩🏼‍💻 Full Stack Software Developer based in Denver Colorado 🏔
 * I am passionate about web development that is accessible to all users.
 * I have a background in community development and outdoor recreation management.
 * I look forward to collaborting and connecting with other developers.